Chapter 372 — Highway Lighting Districts

 372.030 Location of district.
 A highway lighting district may be entirely outside the limits of a city or it may be both outside and inside such limits.
 The boundary lines of the district shall include only territory that abuts a portion, not less than 600 feet in length, of a highway.
 [Amended by 1971 c.514 §3]

-372.040 Petition to organize district; contents.
+372.040 Petition for formation of district; contents.
 A petition for the formation of a district, in addition to other matters required, shall set forth:

 (1) The number of owners of property abutting the highway within the proposed district.